 The growth plates play a significant role in determining one’s height in adulthood.
-Some people shorter than the ideal height wonder if it is still possible to open growth plates after puberty.
+They are sites of new bone creation and responsible for making you taller.
+Normally, the growth plates close off after puberty.

 There is no way to reopen the growth plates after they close.
 However, that does not mean everyone stops growing right after puberty.
 For some people, the growth plates may remain open as late as early adulthood.